Skip to content

 Alumnium’s Model Context Protocol server enables general-purpose AI agents like Claude Code to leverage Alumnium’s web and mobile automation capabilities through the standardized Model Context Protocol.
 This integration allows AI assistants to control browsers and mobile applications directly.

-The MCP Server is included in the Alumnium package for Python.
+The MCP Server is available in both the Python and TypeScript packages.

 Terminal window